BitInByte/NVIM-FOXY-CONFIG/README.md

 You should install a patched Cascadia Font and attribute it to the used terminal in order to get the icons on telescope and on nerdtree

+You should install MacTex in order to compile latex documents

 ## Some useful commands

 ### Java Commands